francofin/readme-creator/Develop/README.md

   ## License

-  This project is covered under theMITlicense.
-The project is also copyright of ${data.github} [YYYY]
+  This project is covered under the MIT license.
+The project is also copyright of francofin 2020

   ## Contributing
   This project allows open collaboration and contributions, please email me first however to confirm your interest in contributing to this project.
 For more information on contributions please see (https://www.contributor-covenant.org/version/2/0/code_of_conduct/code_of_conduct.md)